-- It is enabled only in Expert Mode. - The screen in Manual Measurement Mode - The screen has identical fields as in the Triggered Measurement mode.
-The only difference is MAN mode indicator in the status line. - There are only two device states in this mode: S0 (ready) and S2 (active). - Operations in MAN mode - Key [Enter] starts manually one measurement - Key [Next] stores the current series into a SD card and starts the new series. - Key [Back] deletes the last shot data (1 last shot only).
+- It is enabled only in Expert Mode.

+- The screen in Manual Measurement Mode

+- The screen has identical fields as in the Triggered Measurement mode.
+The only difference is MAN mode indicator in the status line.

+- There are only two device states in this mode: SO (ready) and S2 (active). - Operations in MAN mode - Key [Enter] starts manually one measurement - Key [Next] stores the current series into a SD card and starts the new series. - Key [Back] deletes the last shot data.
+A repeated pressing deletes as many values as needed.